Gchism94/chism-creations/mainSite/content/products/red-qe.md

 # product Images
 # first image will be shown in the product page
 images:
-  - image: "images/products/RedDot_1.jpg"
-  - image: "images/products/RedDot_2.jpg"
+  - image: "images/products/Red_1.jpg"
-  - image: "images/products/RedDot_3.jpg"
+  - image: "images/products/Red_2.jpg"
-  - image: "images/products/RedDot_4.jpg"
+  - image: "images/products/Red_4.png"
 ---

 You will receive one set of Quiet Ears (headphones not included).